 1 Introducing SpaDES with a dummy ecological model

-Authors: Ceres Barros, Tati Micheletti
+Tati Micheletti

 1.1 BEFORE SpaDES

-If we use R to develop our species abundance and temperature simulation models in the ‘conventional way’, we’ll probably have i) (the worst case scenario) several scripts that run simulations and data treatment/analysis separately and have to be executed manually, or ii) a long script where everything happens - the simulations and data analysis -, iii) a main script that sources others that do the simulation and analyses.
-Option i) is more common when different software are used for different parts of the process (e.g., a simulation model in C++ generates data that is then analysed in R).
-Option ii) is inconvenient because very long scripts make changes and updates to the script - debugging can also be more tiresome.
-Option iii), is similar to the SpaDES way of thinking.
-The difference is that SpaDES defines a standard way of writing different components of a model, or of a modelling framework.
-This makes changing, updating and sharing code - or modules - easier, as well as swapping and adding modules in a modelling framework.
+If we use R to develop our species abundance and temperature models in the ‘conventional way’, we’ll probably have i) (the worst case scenario) several scripts that run predictions and data treatment/analysis separately and have to be executed manually, or ii) a long script where everything happens - the predictions and data analysis -, iii) a main script that sources others that do the predictions and analyses.

 The example below is so minimal that it is unlikely to show the full benefits of using SpaDES - the same could be accomplished with a fairly short script.
 However, it introduces the different parts of a module and how to link modules.